 MetLife Insurance Company provides its customers – both businesses and consumers – a wide variety of both insurance and investment-related products.
 These are sold via a number of different distribution channels, which include brokers and agents, banks, and direct marketing channels.

-The different types of life insurance coverage that is offered through MetLife include the following:
+The different types of life insurance coverage that is offered through MetLife:

 Term Life Insurance

-Term life insurance is offered by MetLife.
-This type of life insurance coverage is considered to be the most basic of all types of life insurance protection that is available in the marketplace today.
-One reason for this is because term life offers death benefit coverage only, and no additional cash value or savings component.
-Therefore, term life insurance is typically less costly than permanent life insurance – especially for those applicants who are young and in relatively good health at the time of application.
+Like most insurance companies, MetLife offers term insurance plan.
+Term life insurance is the most common choice for life insurance.
+One reason is because term life offers death benefit coverage only, and no additional cash value or savings component.
+Therefore, term life insurance is typically less costly than permanent life insurance – especially for those applicants who are younger and in good health.
 This type of life insurance is usually offered for certain time periods – or terms – such as 10 years, 15 years, 20 years, 25 years, or even 30 years.
 After the period has elapsed, the policy will expire.

 Whole Life Insurance

 Whole life insurance is a type of permanent life insurance.
-This means that the insured will be covered with death benefit protection, as well as have the ability to build up a substantial amount of cash value in the policy.
-This is because funds that are inside of the policy’s cash value component are allowed to grow and compound on a tax-deferred basis, meaning that there are no taxes due until the time of withdrawal.
+This means that the insured will be covered with the payout, as well as build cash value in the policy.
+This is because funds that are inside of the policy’s cash value component are allowed to grow and compound on a tax-deferred basis, and no taxes are due until you take the money out.

 A whole life insurance policy will offer guaranteed level premiums throughout the life of the policy, as well as a guaranteed amount of death benefit.
 And, unlike term life insurance policies, there is no set time period for whole life insurance policies.
-So, as long as the premium continues to be paid, the policy will continue – essentially throughout the remainder of the policy holder’s life.
+So, as long as the premium continues to be paid, the policy will continue.

-In addition, the cash that is in the cash-value component of the policy may be borrowed or withdrawn by the policyholder for any reason that he or she sees fit.
+In addition, the cash value of the policy may be borrowed or withdrawn by the policyholder for any reason.
 This can include supplementing retirement income, paying off large debts such as a home mortgage, or paying the tuition for a child or grandchild’s college tuition.
-It is important to note, however, that while it is not required to pay this cash back, if there is an unpaid cash value balance at the time of the insured’s death, the amount of the balance will go against the amount of the death benefit that is paid out to the named beneficiary.

 The whole life insurance policy that is offered through MetLife Insurance Company provides death benefit protection that starts at $10,000, and there is no maximum amount.
 With this type of policy, an individual can have a guaranteed death benefit, level premiums, and cash value that can offer long-term financial stability and protection.